The vagus nerve is critical to optimal health, no matter what your issues are.

 The Vagus Nerve and Hormones

-Acetylcholine is the principle vagal neurotransmitter.
-This means that it will have many of the same effects as vagal stimulation because this is how the vagus nerve stimulates various organs.
+Acetylcholine is the main vagal neurotransmitter.
+This means that it will have many of the effects of vagal stimulation because this is how the vagus nerve stimulates various organs.

 Alpha GPC is the best way to increase acetylcholine.
 However, I don’t know if it will get to where it needs to go and in the proper dosage, so I doubt it’s as good as vagus stimulation.